 The route includes beautiful rural riding, scenic views, well stocked rest stops and plenty of climbing to get you in shape for the rest of your summer riding season.
-All levels of riders are welcome, with route options ranging from 46 to 100 miles.

 The ride ends with a Finish Line Festival in King County's Marymoor Park featuring bike-themed exhibitors and a Fremont Brewing beer garden.

 Did you know Flying Wheels is a fundraiser?
 Your Flying Wheels ride registration makes Washington a better place for people riding bikes:

 - You are championing better and safer bicycle infrastructure.

 - You are providing bicycle education programs for children, families, school groups, and everyone else who wants to ride a bike.